-- 1. One example in which the E/HRV has its own duct work, and supply air is distributed to each bedroom and the living area, and - 2.
-One example in which the E/HRV interfaces with the HVAC system, by ducting the supply air into the return plenum of the forced air system.
+- 1. One example in which the ERV/HRV has its own duct work, and supply air is distributed to each bedroom and the living area, and - 2.
+One example in which the ERV/HRV interfaces with the heating, ventilation, and air conditioning (HVAC) system, by ducting the supply air into the return plenum of the forced air system.

-Section 4.6.1 - Compliance and Enforcement: The manual will stipulate that the HERS Rater must document the sensible recovery efficiency or effectiveness and verify it is ≥67 and that fan efficacy is a value of 0.6 W/cfm or lower.
+Section 4.6.1 - Compliance and Enforcement: The manual will stipulate that the HERS Rater must document the SRE or effectiveness and verify it is ≥67 and that fan efficacy is a value of 0.6 W/cfm or lower.